Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 srna_target
 ---------------

-``srna_target`` will search the potential targets of sRNAs.
-User can assign the programs for running (RNAup or RNAplex or both).
+``srna_target`` will search the potential targets of sRNA.
+Different programs can be assigned for running (RNAup or RNAplex or both).
 We recommand running with both programs. ``srna_target`` can compare the both results and provide the best ones.

 - Pre-required tools and files